wangyanhit/baxter_control/README.md

 Required hardware: Baxter robot

 Refer to the ReadMe file in the cfg folder to configure .cfg files.
-After setting up the required packages and the cfr file, the python code can be run dirctly with: python xxx.py
+After setting up the required packages and the cfg file, the python code can be run dirctly with: python xxx.py